laanwj/etna_viv/README.md

     rnndb/cmdstream.xml

 Command stream interception
 ----------------------------

 `viv_hook`: A library to intercept and log the traffic between libGAL (the Vivante user space blob) and the kernel driver / hardware.

-It uses ELF hooks to intercept only system calls such as ioctl and mmap coming from the driver, not from other parts of the application (unlike more crude hacks using `LD_PRELOAD`).
+This library uses ELF hooks to intercept only system calls such as ioctl and mmap coming from the driver, not from other parts of the application, unlike more crude hacks using `LD_PRELOAD`.

 At the beginning of the program call `the_hook`, at the end of the program call `end_hook` to finalize and flush buffers.
 This should even work for native android applications that fork from the zygote.